Skip to content

 await run();

-Download Your File from MSP Client
+// Download file from MSP

 const downloadResponse: DownloadResult = await mspClient.files.downloadFile(